It allows us to gauge whether you are healthy enough to donate, and gives us a good indication of whether your blood is safe for donation purposes.

 No. All recipients must submit their accounts to their medical aid.
 However, in the case of a regular donor with no medical aid, we’ll enter into negotiation about the account.

-Although we do receive blood from volunteer donors, the transportation, testing, storage and processing is very expensive.
-This, added to the administrative costs of providing a blood transfusion service, is what we charge for.
+Although we do receive blood from volunteer donors, the transportation, testing, storage, and processing is very expensive.
+This, added to the administrative costs of providing a blood service, is what we charge for.
 In short, we charge for the service of ensuring a safe and adequate blood supply, and not for the blood itself.

 If you have visited a malaria area, you will only be able to donate blood 4 weeks after leaving that area.
 If you are diagnosed with malaria, you will not be able to donate blood for 3 years from the time of complete treatment and recovery.

 If you grew up in a malaria–endemic area/country, you will not be allowed to donate blood at WCBS for 3 years after leaving your home country.
 Also, if you travel back to your home country or visit any other malaria–endemic area, you will be deferred for another 3 years from the time of leaving that area.
 The reason for this is that people who have grown up in malaria–endemic areas may acquire a partial resistance to malaria infection, which can mask the symptoms of the disease.
 They may appear well but carry a low number of malaria parasites, which could be transmitted via their donated blood.
 Research has also shown that people from malaria–endemic areas lose their immunity very quickly when they leave that area and become more susceptible to contracting malaria if they return to their home country or another malaria–endemic area.